 Like JT65 it requires accurate time synchronisation between the transmitting and receiving stations.

-The software required to use this digital format is WSJT-X by Joe Taylor, and currently available for Windows, MAC and Linux from the WSJT website.
+The software I use for this digital format is WSJT-X by Joe Taylor, and currently available for Windows, MAC and Linux from the WSJT website.
 Source code is also available to download.

 This mode is an advancement to the THROB mode and encodes 16 tones.

 Continuous Forward Error Correction (FEC) sends all data twice USING technique to reduce errors from impulse and static noise.